 Not all Scottish delicacies are the edible kind – the country has two famous drinks too!

 The first, of course, is Scotch whisky, for which the country is known across the world.
-You can learn more about its history and how it’s made on The Scotch Whisky Experience, which also includes a tasting session.
+You can learn more about its history and how it’s made at The Scotch Whisky Experience, which also includes a tasting session.
 Alternatively, try one of Edinburgh’s many pubs on a quiet afternoon and ask for recommendations.
 Most bartenders are happy to chat with you about their favorite whiskies and share a little of their history!

 But there’s another Scottish beverage that you may not be quite as familiar with, and that’s Irn Bru.
 This carbonated soft drink contains caffeine, sugar, and 32 secret flavors.
 It was invented at the start of the 20th century as a replacement for beer for Glaswegian Steel Workers.